alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

 * Table names are plural, like `users`, `stocks`, and `transactions`
 * Table names made from multiple words are separated by underscores, as in `research_links`
-* Field names are also assumed to use underscores, such as the name `date_time`
+* Field names made from multiple words are also assumed to use underscores, such as the name `date_time`

 To show how Cato works I need a sample database table.
 For the purposes of this discussion, I'll generate code from the following MySQL table